 11. For a clear reconstruction of Nietzsche's uncharacteristically careful deduction of what he once described as "the most scientific of hypotheses," see Danto 1965, pp. 201-9- For a discussion and survey of this and other interpretations of Nietzsche's notorious idea of eternal recurrence, see Nehamas 1980, which argues that by "scientific" Nietzsche meant specifically "not-teleological."
-A recurring-but, so far, not eternally recurring-problem with the appreciation of Nietzsche's version of the eternal recurrence is that, unlike Wheeler, Nietzsche seems to think that this life will happen again not because it and all possible variations on it will happen over and over, but because there is only one possible variation-this one-and it will happen over and over.
+A recurring-but, so far, not eternally recurring-problem with the appreciation of Nietzsche's version of the eternal recurrence is that, unlike Wheeler, Nietzsche seems to think that this life will happen again not because it and all possible variations on it will happen over and over.
 Nietzsche, in short, seems to have believed in actualism.
-I think that this is inessential to an appreciation of the moral implications Nietzsche thought he could or should draw from the idea, and perhaps to Nietzsche scholarship as well (but what do I know?).
+I think that this is inessential to an appreciation of the moral implications Nietzsche though the could or should draw from the idea, and perhaps to Nietzsche scholarship as well (but what do I know?).

 What if a demon were to creep after you one day or night, in your loneliest loneness, and say: "This life which you live and have lived, must be lived again by you, and innumerable times more.
-And mere will be nothing new in it, but every pain and every joy and every thought and every sigh-everything unspeakably small and great in your life-must come again to you, and in the same sequence and series \\ " Would you not throw your self down and curse the demon who spoke to you thus?
+And mere will be nothing new in it, but every pain and every joy and every thought and every sigh-everything unspeakably small and great in your life-must come again to you, and in the same sequence and series " Would you not throw your self down and curse the demon who spoke to you thus?
 Or have you once experienced a tremendous moment, in which you would answer him: "Thou art a god, and never have I heard anything more divine!"
 [The Gay Science (1882), p.
 341 (passage translated in Danto 1965, p.
 210).]